abduladeleke26/Morse-Code-Translator/README.md

 # Morse-Code-Translator
-This will translate anything into morse code.
+This code will translate anything you type into morse code.